gjc129/CS458-Project/README.md

 Oct 3rd: UPDATE: I figured out the issues with the tables not adding properly, database is created, live, and awaiting to be populated;
                  Also fixed all the issues with the create table form and also added the other attributes; updated relational structure form with added attributes for User, also updated name to Users all across the files

+Oct 4th: Created AWS account to host Database using PostgreSQL